acharjee0712/acceptsuitenodeheroku/README.md

 # Accept Suite Integration with Node.js WEB API

-## Deploy Accept Suite Node.js Application

-### Detailed explanation of each product type.
+## Detailed Explanation Of Each Product Type

 Authorized.Net Accept suite has below products.
 Detailed explanation of each product are available in the below links.
 *	[Accept JS](https://developer.authorize.net/api/reference/features/acceptjs.html)